Amazon’s Prime Video app is coming to Apple TV

 The companies have had a number of issues with each other over the years.
 Amazon, for example, had stopped selling Apple TV devices as well as Google’s Chromecast a couple of years ago, and it even extended that ban to third-party electronics dealers.

-Apple didn’t say when Amazon’s video app would arrive on tvOS, but it should be soon.
+Apple didn’t say when exactly Amazon’s video app would arrive on tvOS, beyond “later this year.”

 0